• Home

 Managing the safety risks of light to medium heavy vehicles

-Light and medium heavy vehicles, often utilized by companies like Beck's Transport, are common in trades, construction, and local transport.
+Light and medium heavy vehicles are common in trades, construction, and local transport.
 However, these vehicles carry significant safety risks when overloaded, poorly restrained, or operated by untrained drivers.
 They frequently fall between 'car licence' and 'truck licence' categories, leading to confusion about licence requirements, mass limits, and compliance responsibilities, especially in regions like Canberra where obtaining an HR licence can be essential for safe operations.

 Managing these risks involves ensuring drivers are properly licensed, vehicles are maintained, and loads are secured effectively.
-By taking a proactive approach, businesses, such as Beck Transport, can prevent accidents, avoid costly penalties, and ensure the safety of both workers and the community on our roads.
+By taking a proactive approach, can prevent accidents, avoid costly penalties, and ensure the safety of both workers and the community on our roads.

 Learn About